 The little girl went to the mirror, made a cheerful grimace and winked herself.
-Her brown hair was more rebellious than mommy would have liked, so she tapped it with her hand, leaving it even more ruffle.
-Then, she hasted outside the room, slamming the door against the wall.
-Ran down the spiral staircase, eager to get to dinner.
+Her brown hair was more rebellious than mommy would have liked.
+So she tapped it with her hand, making it even more ruffled.
+Then she hasted outside the room, slamming the door against the wall.
+She ran down the spiral staircase, eager to get to dinner.
 The next day was Christmas.
-She wished she could skip today and jump straight into the magical night.
+And she wished she could skip today and jump straight into the magical night.

-Minutes after dinner, the little girls were sitting tight against each other on the large, beautifully set bed in Tina’s bedroom.
-They were whispering, although nobody could hear them.
+Minutes after dinner, the little girls were sitting tight, against each other, on the large, beautifully set bed in Tina’s bedroom.
+They were whispering, although nobody was around.

 ‘Do you believe Santa is watching us?’, Ela asked, glancing furtively at the big, bright window.

 ‘Not sure’, said her sister, unwittingly imitating Ela’s look.